amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The type of the secrets management component is `secretstores.azure.keyvault`.
 The `metadata` element to configure access to the Azure Key Vault contains the following properties:

 - The `vaultName` contains the name of the Azure Key Vault.
-- The `spnTenantId` contains the tenant id of the service principal used to authenticate against the Key Vault.
+- The `spnTenantId` contains the *tenant id* of the service principal used to authenticate against the Key Vault.
-- The `spnClientId` contains the service principal's app id used to authenticate against the Key Vault.
+- The `spnClientId` contains the *app id* of the service principal used to authenticate against the Key Vault.
 - The `spnCertificateFile` contains the path to the certificate file for the service principal used to authenticate against the Key Vault.

 > [!NOTE]
 > You can retrieve all the necessary information of the service principal using the Azure CLI or using the Azure portal.

-Now the eShop services can retrieve the Redis password from the Azure Key Vault.
+Now the application can retrieve the Redis password from the Azure Key Vault.

 #### Running on Kubernetes